SolarLabyrinth/solarlabyrinth.dev/src/content/articles/you-need-a-build-system.md

 ## The Final Result

 Our final file should look like this.
 Committing it to your game's repository will cause it to run automatically every time you commit to main.
+Make sure you've saved the Butler API key as a repository secret.

+The first time a web build is published through Butler, you will need to go to the Itch Project's Settings Page and mark it as play in browser.
+Every build after the first will remember this value.

+### Final Workflow File

 ```yml
 # .github/workflows/build.yml